-The most important reasons why they shouldn’t be held together are:
+The most important reasons why they shouldn’t be held together are differences in:

-Crested geckos live in the forests of New Caledonia and are arboreal, this means that they live most part of their life in the trees and foliage.
-You will not see a lot of crested geckos spending time on the ground.
+Crested geckos live in the forests of New Caledonia and are arboreal; this means that they live most of their life in the trees and foliage.
+Therefore, you will not see many crested geckos spending time on the ground.

-Leopard geckos, on the other hand, can be found in Afghanistan, Iraq, Iran, and parts of India.
+On the other hand, leopard geckos can be found in Afghanistan, Iraq, Iran, and parts of India.
 They can be found in arid and semiarid regions.
-They live on the ground and hide during the day for the intense heat.
-Just as crested geckos they’re nocturnal and will come out at night to forage and hunt.
+They live on the ground and hide from the intense heat during the day.
+Just as crested geckos, they’re nocturnal and will come out to forage and hunt at night.

-Although both geckos are nocturnal the one is arboreal and the other is terrestrial.
+Although both geckos are nocturnal, one is arboreal, and the other is terrestrial.
 This necessitates a different type of terrarium.
-Typically a crested gecko terrarium is a vertical terrarium with a lot of plants and branches.
-A leopard gecko terrarium is a horizontal terrarium with no need for a lot of plants and branches.
+Typically a crested gecko terrarium is a vertical terrarium with many plants and branches.
+On the other hand, a leopard gecko terrarium is a horizontal terrarium with no need for many plants and branches.

-Just for this reason, you might just want to choose a separate housing for both geckos.
+For this reason, you might want to choose separate housing for both geckos.

-They should never be exposed to temperatures in excess of 85 degrees Fahrenheit (29 degrees Celsius) unless they are able to retreat to a much cooler area in the terrarium.
+They should never be exposed to temperatures over 85 degrees Fahrenheit (29 degrees Celsius) unless they can retreat to a much cooler area in the terrarium.

 Leopard geckos need a high temperature to function right.
 They need a temperature of about 80 to 85 degrees Fahrenheit (27 to 29 degrees Celsius).
 The temperature should never be hotter than 90 degrees Fahrenheit (32 degrees Celsius) because the leopard gecko may dehydrate.
 The temperature should also not be cooler than 80 degrees Fahrenheit (27 degrees Celsius) or they may not be able to digest their food.

 Crested geckos live in a high humidity environment and they need high humidity to shed their skin and stay healthy.
-The ideal humidity ranges from 60 to 80 percent although they probably can tolerate higher levels of humidity if the terrarium is properly ventilated.
+The ideal humidity ranges from 60 to 80 percent, although they probably can tolerate higher humidity levels if the terrarium is appropriately ventilated.

 Leopard geckos, on the contrary, are desert animals and are not adapted to high humidity levels.
 They prefer a humidity level between 30 and 40 percent.
-While they do need higher humidity to properly shed, they don’t want the terrarium to be too high all the time.
+While they do need higher humidity to shed appropriately, they don’t want the terrarium to be too high all the time.

-So while you can probably create some sort of balance between the right humidity for your crested gecko and the right humidity for your leopard gecko, it will be extremely difficult.
-You’re at a real risk to harm both pets health just for the sake of putting them in the same terrarium.
+So while you can probably create some balance between the proper humidity for your crested gecko and the right humidity for your leopard gecko, it will be complicated.
+In addition, you’re at a real risk of harming both pets’ health just to put them in the same terrarium.

 Crested geckos are omnivorous and eat both insects and fruits in the wild.
 In captivity, they will mostly be fed meal replacement powders with the occasional insect and fruit as a treat from time to time.

 Leopard geckos mostly eat insects in the wild and will be fed crickets, mealworms, and waxworms in captivity.
-There are also commercial diets available but they’re different from the ones that crested geckos are fed.
+There are also commercial diets available, but they’re different from those provided to crested geckos.

 Of course, you can try to fix this issue by feeding them separately and just sticking to commercial diets for both geckos.
-But a lot of leopard gecko owners want to feed just crickets and worms.
+But many leopard gecko owners want to provide just crickets and worms.
 This may cause harm to the crested gecko.
-Your crestie might become obese and you’ll need to balance the diet of your crested gecko so it gets all nutrients necessary.
+Your crestie might become obese and you’ll need to balance the diet of your crested gecko, so it gets all nutrients necessary.